 Review of System of Payments

+1. The System of Payments refers to the set procedures adopted by the Authority under Part VII of these Regulations for the purpose of determining payments owed by a Contractor.
+Such payments shall include royalties, profit sharing arrangements, and/or any other payment mechanism as may be adopted by the Council under this Part,

+[1.
+Alt.
+The System of Payments means the financial mechanisms the Authority applies pursuant to Part VII of these Regulations to determine the payments due from a Contractor to the Authority, including the required forms of payment (such as a royalty payment and profit sharing).]

-1. The system of paymentsadopted under these Regulations and pursuant to paragraph 1(c) of Section 8 of the Annex to the Agreement, shall be reviewed by the Council five years from the first date of commencement of Commercial Production in the Area and at intervals thereafter in accordance with the applicable Standards.
+2. The System of Payments[] shall be reviewed by the Council five years from the first date of commencement of Commercial Production in the Area and at intervals thereafter in accordance with the applicable Standards [as well as all observed Environmental Impacts].
+[This shall include a review of the methodologies used to calculate environmental externalities pursuant to regulations 64ter and 64quat.]

+3. A review of the System of Payments shall be carried out in accordance with the applicable Standard.

-2. The Council, based on the recommendations of the Commission and following a review under paragraph 1, may decide to adjust the existing system of payments or introduce a new system of payments, taking into account the level of maturity and development of Exploitation activities in the Area, as well as the principles under article 13 of Annex III to the Convention and Section 8 of the Annex to the Agreement.
+4. The Council, based on the recommendations of the Commission [], may decide to adjust the existing System of Payments or introduce a new System of Payments[].
+Any adjustment or introduction of a new System of Payments shall be in accordance with the results of the most recent review referred to under this regulation.

-3. Without limiting the scope of any review by the Council, a review under this regulation may include an adjustment to an existing system of payments, or an introduction of a new system of payments, and may consider changes to all applicable rules, regulations and procedures of the Authority [including any applicable Standards and taking into consideration the Guidelines].
+[]

-4. A review of the system of payments shall consider all resource categories unless otherwise decided by the Council.
+5. A review of the System of Payments shall consider all Resource categories unless otherwise decided by the Council.

-5. A change to the System of Payment shall only apply by agreement between the Authority and the Contractor for Contract Areas that have already commenced Commercial Production.
+[6.
+A change to the System of Payment shall only apply by agreement between the Authority and the Contractor [for Contract Areas that have already commenced Commercial Production] [to existing Contracts].]

+[7.
+This regulation shall not apply to the Enterprise for a period not exceeding 10 years, in accordance with the decision adopted by the Assembly pursuant to article 10, paragraph 3, of Annex IV to the Convention.]